-To offset expenses for major Town services, the Town has established user fees such as the "Dwelling Tax" (11% of annual income) that is set to match the "Waste Collection and Disposal" expenses for homes in Town -- and this income category would be adjusted to accommodate the expenses for the increased homes.
-The Town has also established a high standard of public commitment to "Recreation" services, and an associated support category of "Recreation Program User Fees" (2% of annual income), and this income would likewise be adjusted to accommodate increases.
+To offset expenses for major Town services, the Town has established user fees such as the "Dwelling Tax" that is set to match the "Waste Collection and Disposal" expenses for homes in Town -- and this income category would be adjusted to accommodate the expenses for the increased homes.
+The Town has also established a high standard of public commitment to "Recreation" services, and an associated support category of "Recreation Program User Fees", and this income would likewise be adjusted to accommodate increases.